nikhiltamatta/Simple-CAPTCHA-System/README.md

 # Simple CAPTCHA System

-This repository contains a basic implementation of a CAPTCHA system using JavaScript, Python, PHP, Java, HTML, and CSS.
+This repository contains a basic implementation of a CAPTCHA system using JavaScript, PHP, HTML, and CSS.

 🔒 **Disclaimer:** This is a basic implementation of a CAPTCHA system using the provided languages.
 It's important to note that this example is simplistic and may not provide robust security against automated bots.
 For a production-level CAPTCHA system, you would need to consider more advanced techniques and possibly integrate with CAPTCHA services like Google reCAPTCHA.